Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Demonstration of dual-comb spectroscopy

-Each transmission profile is compared with a fitted spectrum calculated by the least square regression of a Voigt profile with the parameter lines (frequency, intensity) extracted from the HITRAN database.
+Each transmission profile is compared with a fitted spectrum calculated by the least square regression of a Voigt profile (convolution of a Gaussian profile for Doppler spectral broadening with a Lorentzian profile for collisional spectral broadening) with the parameter lines (frequency, intensity) extracted from the HITRAN database.
 During the regression, the width of the studied absorption line is adjusted by taking into account the neighboring lines, whose widths are fixed and given by the HITRAN database.
-From this, we extract the collisional half-width at half-maximum (HWHM) $\Delta\nu$ of the spectral lines versus the pressure.
+From this, we extract the collisional half-width at half-maximum (HWHM) $\Delta\nu$ of the various spectral lines studied as a function of pressure.
 For clarity, only two of the five rovibrational spectral lines studied with this method are represented in Fig. \ref{fig:gamma_CO2_pur}.
-The inset in Fig. \ref{fig:gamma_CO2_pur} shows a transmission profile obtained at a pressure of \SI{700}{\milli\bar} (black dots), and compared to the fitted profile (green line).
-This illustrates the good agreement between our experimental results and the HITRAN database.
+The inset in Fig. \ref{fig:gamma_CO2_pur} shows an experimental transmission profile obtained at a pressure of \SI{700}{\milli\bar} (black dots), and compared to the fitted profile (green line).
+This illustrates the good agreement between our experimental results and the least-squares fitted spectrum.
+In this way, it is possible to obtain the self-broadening coefficient $\gamma_{\text{C}\text{O}_2}$ of the rovibrational spectral lines, corresponding to the slope of the curves depicted in Fig. \ref{fig:gamma_CO2_pur}.
+For the P(8) and the P(38) lines of the $2\nu_1+\nu_3$ band, we obtain collisional self-broadening coefficients respectively equal to ($0.113\pm0.001$) \SI{}{\centi\meter^{-1}}$\text{atm}^{-1}$ and ($0.086\pm0.001$) \SI{}{\centi\meter^{-1}}$\text{atm}^{-1}$, in good agreement with the values obtained with HITRAN, respectively equal to ($0.111\pm0.005$) \SI{}{\centi\meter^{-1}}$\text{atm}^{-1}$ and ($0.082\pm0.004$) \SI{}{\centi\meter^{-1}}$\text{atm}^{-1}$.
+The experimental uncertainties correspond to twice the standard deviation.
+Results obtained with the other rovibrational spectral lines are summarized in the table at the last section of this paper.